 Option Explanation Embed tempo This option is available for WAV and AIF files only.
 See section Embedding Transient Information when Rendering for detailed explanation.
-Silently increment filenames Prevents you from accidentally overwriting an existing file: an incremental number (001, 002, etc.) will be added if an existing file name is used.
-Delay queued render to allow samples to load Resolves problems that can be caused when samples (especially large samples) need to be loaded before rendering.
-Silently increment file names Enabled this will prevent any file from being over-written as a result of rendering.
-Save copy of project to outfile.xxx.RPP Tells REAPER to make a time and date stamped copy of your project file, preserving all settings exactly as they are at the time of rendering.
+Silently increment filen ames Prevents you from accidentally overwriting an existing file: an incremental num (001, 002, etc.) will be added if an existing file name is used.
+Delay queued render to allow samples to load Resolves problems that can be caused when samples (especially large sample need to be loaded before rendering.
+Save copy of project to outfile.xxx.RPP Tells REAPER to make a time and date stamped copy of your project file, properties all settings exactly as they are at the time of rendering.
 Do not render Optionally, do not render files that are likely to be silent.
 Save all stats Options to save stats for rendered file either combined or individually.
 Auto return Automatically returns to this dialog box after rendering.
 Auto close all Closes all render windows when finished.
 Add rendered items to new tracks If enabled, causes your rendered file(s) to be added to the project as new tracks.
 Queue Add to or open render queue for rendering.
 Save settings Saves the render settings without rendering any files.
 Render x files or Dry Run (no output) Choose render to render one or more files, according to your options.
 Choose dry run to "test" render without actually rendering any files.

-Unless those options marked above are enabled, when rendering is complete the rendering window will remain open.
-In addition to the features shown below, there will also be buttons to Open folder containing the rendered material, open the Media Explorer, Launch file, Add fike to project and go Back to the Render to File dialog.
+Unless those options marked \\ above are enabled, when rendering is complete the rendering window will remain open.
+In addition to the features shown below, there will also be buttons to Open folder containing the rendered material, open the Media Explorer, Launch file, Add file to project and go Back to the Render to File dialog.